Alexhb61/graph_algorithms/matching_algorithms/Lungs.md

 Then we find a maximal matching in the hypergraph created by repeatedly picking the heaviest edge until the graph is empty.
 This formulation is computationally feasible because it is polynomial with an exponent dependent on patient count.
 This formulation is logistically feasible as all the plans are small and independent, and other constraints can be enforced by removing offending edges.
-The tradeoff is that this formulation will only find a maximal matching, and so might find a matching of size 1/3 to 1/5 the size of the best possible; and thus fewer patients would have transplants.
+The tradeoff is that this formulation will only find a maximal matching (unless the hypergraph is dense enough to use polynomial time dense algorithms), and so might find a matching of size 1/3 to 1/5 the size of the best possible; and thus fewer patients would have transplants than other formulations.

-## Constraints which make the problem significantly Harder in theory:
+## Constraints which make the partial formulation significantly Harder in theory:
 A potential directed donor is only willing to go into surgery either after or simultaneously as their beneficiary.
 The person whose pool they are in.
 Thus, for some constraints, we need to view this as a directed graph or network where we merge verticies p and p' (likewise with d and d').